Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs

 The Act to increase the number of zero-emission motor vehicles in Québec in order to reduce greenhouse gas and other pollutant emissions was unanimously adopted by the National Assembly on October 26, 2016.

+It came into force in January 2018, at the same time as its attendant regulations.
 The regulations were revised in 2023 to spur the automotive industry to improve the supply of electric vehicles in Québec.
-The majority of the amendments to these regulations affect vehicles from model year 2025 and subsequent years:
+Note that the majority of the amendments affect vehicles from model year 2025 and subsequent years.

 Return to the top